top of page

 Together, our teams capture a snapshot of seabird density on more than 5,400 acres of sheltered and open water and shoreline habitat.
 It is the only land-based, multi-month seabird survey in the Southern Salish Sea, and is providing valuable data for researchers, including essential population dynamic data and baseline densities and populations in the sound.

+We are actively seeking volunteers to take part in the 16th season of the Puget Sound Seabird Survey.
 Volunteers are asked to conduct 7 surveys with a small team of fellow surveyors.
-All surveys are synchronized to take place once per month on the first Saturday, October – April.
-Your team will be assigned 1-3 sites with locations based around your preferences, and you’ll survey these throughout the season.
-Training on the survey technique will be provided in September, and ideally you will have good seabird identification skills; however, there are roles on the survey team for birders at all levels.
+Ideally you will have good seabird identification skills; however, there are roles on the survey team for birders at all levels.
+Surveys are synchronized to take place once per month on the first Saturday, October – April.
+Your team will be assigned 1-3 sites for the season with locations based around your preferences.
+Training on the survey protocol will be provided in September with specific dates to be announced.

 1. Please indicate your interest in volunteering by following the ‘Get Involved’ button below and answer a couple of questions.

-• If you are a new volunteer, or you've taken part in the survey before and want to survey your usual sites, choose option #1
+• If you are a new volunteer, or you've taken part in the survey before choose - option #1

 • If you’re not available this year, but maybe would like to take part next year, there is an option to indicate that.